|Nutrition Facts (per serving)|

 If boiling lobster is a mystery to you, here is a simple method for cooking it.

-- Salt to taste
+Salt, to taste

 Fill your largest pot three-quarters of the way full with water.
 Use clean seawater if you are near the ocean or tap water with enough salt in it to make it taste like seawater.

 Bring it to a rolling boil and add the seaweed, if desired.

 Put the live lobsters (lobsters must always be alive when you buy them) one at a time into the pot.
 You may have to either do this in batches or have several pots going at once, depending on how many you are cooking.
 A standard stockpot holds two lobsters.
 The best way to quickly kill your lobsters is to put them in the water upside down and head first.
 They will be disoriented that way and will die without thrashing about.